Department of Geography and Graduate School policies and procedures for a M.A./M.S. degree

 - Complete thesis under supervision of the Major Professor (See also Instructions for Preparing the Thesis and Dissertation available from the Graduate School and the Geography Degree Program Assistant).

-- The Department has designated the latest edition of Kate L. Turabian, A Manual for Writers of Term papers, Theses, and Dissertations (Chicago: University of Chicago Press), as the appropriate style manual.
+- The student’s Advisory Committee shall determine the appropriate style manual for the written thesis.
 In addition, it has become common for at least one manuscript suitable for submission to refereed professional journals to constitute the body of the thesis.
-Graduate students encountering problems associated with the timely return of their thesis materials (2 to 8 weeks depending on circumstances) from either the major professor or Reading Committee (#9 below) should report their concern to the Graduate Coordinator, who, in consultation with the Head, will inquire into the nature of the delay.
+Graduate students encountering problems associated with the timely return of their thesis materials (2 to 8 weeks depending on circumstances) from either the major professor or Advisory Committee (#12 below) should report their concern to the Graduate Coordinator, who, in consultation with the Head, will inquire into the nature of the delay.

 The thesis, approved by the Major Professor, is submitted to the Advisory Committee which acts as a reading committee and represents the Graduate Faculty in determining the acceptability of the thesis.
 A majority of the three-member Advisory Committee and the Chairperson of the Reading Committee must be regular or provisional members of the Graduate Faculty.
 The responsibilities of the Reading Committee Chairperson are: